-Foreign language meets three times a week; students have an option of taking Spanish or Mandarin for their three years of middle school.
-Instruction in music, art, physical education, and innovation are woven throughout the daily schedule to give students an opportunity to enrich their regular course work through the skills honed in these creative and virtual platforms.
+Foreign language, innovation lab, music, art, and physical education are woven throughout the daily schedule to give students an opportunity to enrich their regular course work through the skills honed in these creative and virtual platforms.

 Math, science, and social studies are also offered in double block periods on designated days to provide personalized learning rotations and lab time, in addition to traditional teacher-led instruction.